Trade Me: Clashes with rivals

 On 3 February 2009, in the wake of the emerging New Zealand copyright law Section 92a, New Zealand Creative Freedom Foundation published an article.
 It was stated that Lixtor vs. Trade Me case is a good example of how the new section 92a in the New Zealand copyright law could be "misused" if passed.

-TradeMe is also facing more competition from new startups like MyMansion.co.nz who offer free real estate listings.

 Clashes with software developers

 Various software developers have received legal threats after developing third-party software which interfaces with the Trade Me website.

 On 19 August 2006 the New Zealand Listener published an article, "Bidding War" on one such developer.
 The developer, Ciaran Riddell, created a piece of software, AuctionBar, which used a technique known as screen scraping.
 The software allowed for more detailed searches for goods on sale as well as bids and updates via text-messaging and a tool known as a "sniper", which acted as an automated bidding tool.

 Trade Me have since amended the "Terms and Conditions" of the Trade Me website which now specifies "You may not use a robot, spider, scraper or other automated means to access the Website or information featured on it for any purpose" under s4.1(c).

 On 7 May 2007, Trade Me released a Windows Vista Sidebar Gadget to run in the Windows Sidebar.
 This gadget, available on the Trade Me site, became the first sanctioned application to work with Trade Me.
 As the Vista Gadget requires an XML Feed, the gadget caused further discussion in the developer community about why TradeMe did not have an API.
 It also led to other creations by the developer community on top of Vista Gadget.

 Trade Me has now released an official API.